JuliaPOMDP/BlinkPOMDPSimulator.jl/README.md

-# BlinkPOMDPSimulator.jl
+# Blink POMDP Simulator

-POMDPs.jl Simulator that displays a visualization via Blink.jl
+This is a work in progress!